luchiniatwork/contentql/README.md

 [Contentful](https://www.contentful.com/) is a popular headless, cloud-based CMS system.
-Beyond being purely an API-first CMS system it also supports somewhat complex data schemas, responsive images and webhooks.
+Beyond being purely an API-first CMS system it also supports somewhat complex data schemas, responsive images and webhooks making it a very compelling content platform.

-Despite the great features provided by Contentful, one thing remains somewhat challenging: its API is not necessarily the greatest.
+Despite the great features provided by Contentful, one thing remains somewhat challenging: its API is not the most straightforward to use.

 Instead of porting Contentful's API on a one-on-one basis to Clojure and ClojureScript, this library takes an abstraction route to querying: it uses Om Next's Query language as its main